 Liberty High School seeks to ensure that each student achieves his/her maximum potential in social, emotional and academic growth.
 To assist student development in these areas we have established four (4) Student Services Centers each of which is staffed by an assistant principal, guidance counselors, and a secretary.
 The purpose of these centers is to provide each student with necessary assistance in such areas as guidance, counseling, attendance and discipline.

-Students with letters A-D will report to Student Services 400 - Students with letters E-L will report to Student Services 800, Students with letters M-Ri will report to Student Services 103, Students with letters Ro-Z will report to Student Services 112 - Curriculum and Instruction Office 612.
+- Students with letters A E will report to Student Services 400 - Students with letters F L will report to Student Services 800 - Students with letters M-Ri will report to Student Services 103 - Students with letters Ro-Z will report to Student Services 112

+The Curriculum and Instruction Office is located in room 612.